-Seema’s education and experience spans over 25 years in corporate and wellness settings.
-She has been a certified Holistic Health Counselor since 2008 and is currently working towards her licensure as aClinical Mental Health Counselor.
-Seema specializes in the area of Personal Transformation through theAlchemy of True Nourishment.
-Her work is centered on facilitating and guiding people along their own journey towards once again rediscovering who they really are.
-Seema integrates her expertise in ClinicalMental Health Counseling, Eidetics Image Psychology, Nutritional/Wellness Counseling, Psychology ofEating, Reiki, Meditation, Dance and Movement among other tools and techniques that have been vital to her journey of healing and transformation.
+Seema’s education and experience spans nearly 30 years in corporate and wellness settings.
+She is a Licensed Professional Counselor Associate (M.S., LPCA) and a Certified Holistic Health Counselor (CHHC).
+Seema specializes in working with people who feel stuck and are looking to live a more conscious life, a life strewn with a deeper sense of meaning and contentment.
+Her work is centered on facilitating and guiding people along their own journey towards once again rediscovering who they really are, at their core.
+Seema integrates her expertise in Clinical Mental Health Counseling, Eidetic Image Psychology, Nutritional/Wellness Counseling, Psychology of Eating, Reiki, Meditation, Dance and Movement among other tools and techniques that have been vital to her journey of healing and transformation.
 Seema shares the wisdom she has gained and brings a deeper level of understanding and compassion to the challenges faced by her clients.

-For more information, contact: email@example.com
+For more information, contact email@example.com

-At the same time, I enrolled in a Holistic Health Counseling program which helped fuel my feelings of wellbeing and opened up professional opportunities, including joining a start-up as their VP Wellness and working with Whole Foods Market among other clients on key wellness initiatives.
+At the same time, I enrolled in a Holistic Health Counseling program which fueled my feelings of wellbeing and opened up professional opportunities, including joining a start-up as their VP Wellness and working with top-tier clients on key wellness initiatives.
 I saw the power of eating right and thinking right as foundational pillars of wellbeing and was able to, based on my training in holistic health counseling, guide people on their journey to wellness.

 But by 2012, 6 years after my low point (at age 33 in December 2006), I hit a plateau.
 Even though I had a good understanding of how to nourish the body with health-promoting foods, thoughts and lifestyle choices, something was still lacking and at the brink of turning 40, I became undone once more.
-I was at a Compassionate Communications workshop held at a local health center (I was in a workshop/retreat-heavy period of my life.) and when I was my turn to introduce myself, all I could say was ‘My name is Seema.
-I want to speak my truth but I don’t know what that is’ and I started crying.
+I was at a Compassionate Communications workshop held at a local health center (I was in a workshop/retreat-heavy period of my life.) and when it was my turn to introduce myself, all I could say was “My name is Seema.
+I want to speak my truth but I don’t know what that is” and I started crying.
 Someone sitting close to me gave me the name of a woman whom she suggested I contact, and I did.
 I did not know I was given a name of therapist – as an Indian woman from Hong Kong, going to see a therapist is not commonplace and I did not know what I was getting myself into.
 All I knew was I was struggling to find my center and feeling fulfilled no matter what I did.